 Why is Cloudy Pool Water Dangerous?

-It may not seem like a big deal to go swimming in pool water that's a little murky.
-The truth is, water that's even a little bit murky or cloudy can be hiding some pretty nasty surprises, and is not safe for swimming at all.
+It may not seem like a big deal to swim in pool water that's a little murky.
+The truth is, water that's even a little bit murky or cloudy can hide some pretty nasty surprises, and is not safe for swimming at all.
 Here are just a few of the reasons you should avoid swimming in cloudy pool water:

 Cloudy Pool Water Can Make You Sick